-There is also the expansion of smaller customers that are becoming medium-sized exporters of chicken in support of the market expansion that is forecast to increase in 2021.
+There is also the expansion of smaller customers that are becoming medium-sized exporters of chicken in support of the market expansion that is forecast to increase in 2022.
 As a result, factories are tightening quality inspections.
 Therefore, customers wanting to invest in factory expansion will need to upgrade their small cooling systems to medium size.
 The business must choose a company that offers advanced technology with machines designed to support the production process.
 With high-quality control and comprehensive service, such as Patkol's, the company is able to expand into the market in this group.

-- Manufacturers and distributors of frozen food, ready-made food, seafood, meat, vegetables, and fruits. - Providers of cold rooms for the storage of frozen food such as chicken, seafood, vegetables, and fruits. - Manufacturers of ice cream, dairy products and sparkling beverages. - Operators of food restaurants. - Providers of distribution centers for fresh and frozen food. - Operators of hypermarkets and supermarkets possessing commercial freezers. - Providers of small and medium-sized commercial freezers. - Operators not engaging in the food business, but requiring a refrigeration system for product storage.
+- Manufacturers and distributors of frozen food, ready-made food, seafood, meat, vegetables, and fruits. - Providers of cold rooms for the storage of frozen food such as chicken, seafood, vegetables, and fruits. - Manufacturers of ice cream, dairy products and sparkling beverages. - Operators of food restaurants.

+- Providers of distribution centers for fresh and frozen food. - Operators of hypermarkets and supermarkets possessing commercial freezers. - Providers of small and medium-sized commercial freezers. - Operators not engaging in the food business, but requiring a refrigeration system for product storage.

-The economic slowdown from the COVID-19 pandemic has resulted in reduced purchasing power and investment in the export businesses.
-Restaurants and wholesale and retail businesses are still waiting to see the growth prospects of the economy.
+From the economic slowdown due to the epidemic situation of COVID-19 that remains unresolved as a result, purchasing power is reduced, resulting in a slowdown in investment in the export business, restaurants and wholesale and retail businesses are still waiting to see the growth prospects of the economy.
 This includes a decrease in the number of foreign tourists and reduced consumption.
 As a result, businesses in this group are still stagnant.